gaia-platform/GaiaPlatform/production/examples/direct_access/README.md

     cmake ..
     make
     ```
-3. The output of the build is the 'incubator' executable.
+3. The output of the build is the `hospital` executable.

 # Running the Demo